How to Write The GED Essay

 GED Essay Sentence Structure

-First, an introductory paragraph with a primary and short thesis statement where you clearly address which of the two passages is better-supported.
+This should be a primary and short thesis statement where you clearly address which of the two passages is better supported.

 How to Pass The GED Essay